cdelorme/csideanime.com/docs/design/data-architecture.md

 We may consider creating data access layers that handle acquisition, modification of, and saving of data separate from the service layer.

+# database first-run

+We should create a first-run script that can create and populate a database with a set of defaults, including the appropriate indexes etc.

+If we can also provide a test-data script to generate fake data for testing purposes that would help developers.